 "The good news is that your saxophone is a real treasure; I don't run into stuff like this too often.
 It's an antique, probably from the Civil War era, but it's still in perfect working condition.
 Heck, those jewels embedded in the key guards are genuine rubies!
 I'd bet you could get anywhere from fifty to a hundred thousand bucks for it.
 I'll give you five thousand for it right now, and I'll pay you in increments each month."

 "Sorry, but it's still not for sale," Jasmine insisted, clutching the dark bronze-gray saxophone to her chest.
 She had to admit she was a bit tempted to sell it when the shopkeeper had told her its value, but even though she could really use the money, the saxophone was too important for her to sell.
 It was left with me when I was found at the orphanage's doorstep as a baby.
-There must have been a reason for that; it's got to be the key to finding out more about myself and my past.
+There must have been a reason for that, and I want to know what that was.

 "Pity.
 That saxophone's a beauty, just like its owner," the shopkeeper remarked as Jasmine took her saxophone and left through the bulletproof glass door, which chimed as it closed behind her.
 She looked over her saxophone.
 The pawn shop hadn't been able to determine what type of metal her saxophone was made of, only that it wasn't the typical brass that saxophones usually were constructed from.
 A few places along the U-bend had a jewel placed in the center of the key guards.
 Subtle patterns were carved along the edges of the bell and the bow.
 She traced her hand over the large symbol carved on the part of the tube below the bell.
 Maybe someday I'll find out what this means.

-Moments later, she heard a shot come from the shop next door, followed by a scream.
+A gunshot come from the shop next door, followed by a piercing scream.
 She looked around the small cluttered street; there was no one else around.
 Against her better judgment, Jasmine raced over to the open door and fearfully glanced inside.

 "What on earth were you testing in there?"
 Jasmine's pearly gray eyes widened.
 "It sounded like you were hurt!"